astropy/photutils/docs/photutils/getting_started.rst

 Photutils supports several source detection algorithms.
 For this example, we use :func:`~photutils.daofind` to detect the stars in the image.
-We set the detection threshold at the 3-sigma noise level, estimated using the `median absolute deviation <http://docs.astropy.org/en/ stable/api/astropy.stats.mad_std.html#astropy.stats.mad_std>`_ of the image.
+We set the detection threshold at the 3-sigma noise level, estimated using the median absolute deviation (`~astropy.stats.mad_std`) of the image.
 The parameters of the detected sources are returned as an Astropy `~astropy.table.Table`:

 .. doctest-requires:: scipy, skimage